VegaDeftwing/OpGuidesHugoSrc/content/Design/photo.md

 ---

-Now that we're working with a camera, not some AI-Smooth'd nightmare let's talk about how to get actual, good pictures.
+Now that we're working with a camera, not some AI-Smoothed nightmare let's talk about how to get actual, good pictures.
 You just need to spend an extra couple of seconds in the camera app to go from "meh" to great.

 First things first, you'll need to figure out how to get to "Pro" mode on your camera.
 Just search the internet for how to do this for your phone.